TrainWeb.org Facebook Page

 After several experimental locomotives; the NYNH&H ordered twenty-two locomotives from Baldwin - Westinghouse and two from General Electric, designed specifically for switching and yard operations.
 These locomotives were built beginning in September 1911 and commenced through 1927.
 They were B-B wheel arrangement and produced 652 hp.

-As such, the New Haven was already equipped with a significant roster of electric locomotives when the Kaufman Act - Anti-Smoke Legislation was proposed in 1925, and of which was fully enacted in 1931.
-They were one of, if not the only; Class 1 railroad operating within the City of New York that did not have to install catenary for, and purchase electric locomotives or purchase diesel-electric locomotives to comply with the Act.
+As such, they were one of, if not the only; Class 1 railroad operating within the City of New York that did not have to install catenary for, and purchase electric locomotives or purchase diesel-electric locomotives to comply with the Act.
+They did however extend their catenary south from Fresh Pond Junction to Bay Ridge to expand the use of electric locomotives.

 These electric yard / switching locomotives were as follows.
 It is not confirmed whether all or which were assigned to Oak Point, or if they rotated assignments.
 Furthermore, as time progressed, the New Haven would purchase diesel-electric powered switchers and road-switchers that took up assignments in Oak Point; but as these could be used anywhere in NYNH&H system, they will not be listed here in the roster; however images of locomotives at Oak Point will be shown.